-A common complaint I hear from people first trying out a pistol equipped with a RDS is not being able to acquire the dot, or not being able to acquire it fast enough.
+A common complaint I hear from people first trying out a pistol equipped with an RDS is not being able to acquire the dot, or not being able to acquire it fast enough.
 Over the years there have been several different methodologies touted by various competitive shooters and instructors, with some being better than others.
-In this post I’ll outline some of these methods, and let you know which variations I find to work best.
+In this post, I’ll outline some of these methods, and let you know which variations I find to work best.

 I would be remiss if I didn’t mention that all these methods will require at least some work on your part.
-A red dot sight is going to have a taller height over bore (HOB) than your traditional sighting method, and thus will take some trigger time to get used to.
+A red dot sight is going to have a taller height over bore (HOB) than your traditional sighting method and thus will take some trigger time to get used to.
 Some mounts and optics are taller than others, but that may not be as big of a deal as you think.

-Center-Down: With this method you first look at the top of the optic at the center point, then bring your gaze down to acquire the dot.
-This will be faster than aligning your irons first, and works with pistols not equipped with usable iron sights.
+Center-Down: With this method, you first look at the top of the optic at the center point, then bring your gaze down to acquire the dot.
+This will be faster than aligning your irons first and works with pistols not equipped with usable iron sights.

-Before Extension [AKA ‘During Press Out’]: With this method you pick up the dot while it’s much closer to your eyeballs, then track and keep it during the press out.
+Before Extension [AKA ‘During Press Out’]: With this method, you pick up the dot while it’s much closer to your eyeballs, then track and keep it during the press out.
 The idea is that the dot is faster to pick up while it’s closer.
 You may have to modify your drawstroke significantly to accomplish this, and you’ll probably look like you’re doing some weird Center-Axis-Relock type of shooting.
 I’ve never had much luck with this one.

 Muzzle Up: For this method, as you draw down on the target you start with a slightly elevated muzzle and acquire the dot as you level onto the target.
 This one is usually very quick to learn, especially if you already present the handgun in this manner.